 Particle Quality Level – High

 Sets the display threshold of various components within a particle effect.
 The higher the quality, the more complex and elaborate the particle effects will be.
-Particle Quality setting doesn’t impact the performance too much so we recommend leaving this on High.
+The particle Quality setting doesn’t impact the performance too much so we recommend leaving this on High.

 Particle Resolution – Low